dennisxiaoding/DXPhotoPicker/README.md

 DXPhotoPickerController is a swift version of [DXImagePicker](https://github.com/AwesomeDennis/DNImagePicker).

-I have not make it as a pod because of the flexible UI requirements.
-I make it as a simple demo and you can customize your own style picker.
+I don't make it as a pod because of the flexible UI requirements.
+Only supported the simple demo and you can customize your own style.

 <center> ![image](https://github.com/AwesomeDennis/DXPhotoPicker/blob/master/ScreenShot/ScreenShot.gif) </center>